mmu-webdesign/l5-awdd-block-template/portfolio.md

 - Quality audit · Asynchronous
 - Future developments · Synchronous

-## Final Documentation and individual statements · Before submission
+## SP5 Final Documentation and individual statements · Before submission

 - **Peer assessment** forms to be completed in class as required.
-- Each team member must upload their [individual statement](5_QA_and_The_Guide/individual_statement.docx) to the relevant dropbox on Moodle.
+- Each team member must upload their individual statement to the relevant dropbox on Moodle.
+Use this [individual statement template](5_QA_and_the_guide/individual_statement.docx) as a guide to completing your statement.